Katoomba: Transport

 Katoomba was connected to the Main Western railway line in 1874, when the station was called "The Crushers".
 Katoomba railway station is now served by the Blue Mountains Line.
 The weekly Outback Xplorer from Sydney to Broken Hill also stops at Katoomba.

 Katoomba is also serviced by buses operated by Blue Mountains Transit, Katoomba Taxis, and other cab services.
 Often doing routes between Scenic World and other attractions around Katoomba.

 The Great Western Highway is the main road access route.

-Katoomba Airfield is also located about 11.5 km by road from the Katoomba Central Business District.
+Katoomba Airfield is also located about 11.5 km by road north of the Katoomba Central Business District.
 The airfield is currently closed to airplanes and helicopters, but is available for use by emergency services.

 Services

-Katoomba is the home of the Blue Mountains Hospital.
+Katoomba is the home of the Blue Mountains District ANZAC Memorial Hospital.

 Education

 Katoomba has a high school and a primary school.